 Think wedding emergency kit as instant, mini-crisis wedding insurance—you don’t want to have to use it, but you’ll feel better knowing you have it.
-We’re sure your big day will go off without a hitch (except your own, of course), but in case of an unexpected blunder, pain, or spill, a survival kit for the bride, groom, and/or wedding party is a must for any matrimony.
+We’re sure your big day will go off without a hitch (except your own, of course), but in case of an unexpected blunder, pain, or spill, a survival bag for the bride, groom, and/or wedding party is a must for any matrimony.

-We recommend building your own emergency kit based on your own needs and accident prone-ness, storing them in a large, zipper pouch or tote bag, and put it out of sight but within easy reach.
+We recommend building your own emergency wedding kit based on your own needs and accident prone-ness, storing them in a large, zipper pouch or tote bag, and put it out of sight but within easy reach.
 And leave this responsibility to a responsible party—a maid of honor, best man, or mom is always a safe bet.
-Here’s a comprehensive list of everything you should consider including in your own wedding survival kit.
+Here’s a comprehensive survival kit list of everything you should consider including in your own wedding survival kit.

 (There are plenty of good options if you’re looking to simply buy an all-in-one wedding emergency kit, like this chic savior from BHLDN: the Bridetastic Emergency Kit.)

 Photo: Yasu + Juno

 Health & Wellness Essentials

 When you’re feeling good, you’ll look even better.
 We recommend travel-size versions of the following survival items:

 - Toothbrush, toothpaste, and floss for that perfect smile.

 - Deodorant, because nerves often lead to sweat.